-COMPETITION IN THE SWEDISH BANKING SECTOR Swedish Bankers' Association June 2018 Preface In Sweden, a possible lack of competitive pressure in the banking sector has been debated in recent years; various stakeholders point to rising prices, increasing interest margins and a low level of consumer mobility.
+In Sweden, a possible lack of competitive pressure in the banking sector has been debated in recent years; various stakeholders point to rising prices, increasing interest margins and a low level of consumer mobility.
 These developments are supposedly driven by a high concentration of market shares due to considerable economies of scale and substantial barriers to entry.

 In particular, the question has been raised whether Swedish banks use new regulatory requirements as a pretext to increase margins higher than what can be justified from a cost perspective.

 Against this background, the Swedish Bankers' Association has asked Copenhagen Economics to:

-- Provide facts on the actual standing of financial services in Sweden - Analyse the competition in the Swedish banking sector - Decompose the increase in the mortgage margin since the financial crisis Executive summary: No evidence of lack of competition in swedish banking In evaluating competition in Swedish banking, we have primarily analysed:
+- Provide facts on the actual standing of financial services in Sweden - Analyse the competition in the Swedish banking sector - Decompose the increase in the mortgage margin since the financial crisis - Analyse how the digitalisation the sector is changing the competitive dynamics

+Executive summary

+In evaluating competition in Swedish banking, we have primarily analysed:

-- Stylized facts on banking services in comparison to other EU countries, to see if there is any evidence of an insufficient competitive pressure in Swedish banking. - If prices in Swedish banking appear to be costdriven, in particular for the mortgage market. - Barriers for Swedish banking customers to switch bank.
+- Stylized facts on banking services in comparison to other EU countries, to see if there is any evidence of an insufficient competitive pressure in Swedish banking. - Whether prices in Swedish banking appear to be cost-driven, in particular for the mortgage market. - Barriers for Swedish banking customers to switch bank.